 Well, let’s take a look, shall we?
 I warn you some of this post might be biased because I tend to go to each for certain things.

 The basic membership costs $55 on an annual basis.
 Sometimes there are coupon codes where you can get free movie tickets or $10 off but they do come about once in a blue moon.
-Costco has many things going for it, including free food samples and bulk size packaging.
+Costco has many things going for it, including free food samples and bulk-size packaging.
 For certain things, Costco blows Loblaws out of the water (especially when Loblaws stuff is not on sale).
 Some of these things are Mary’s Organic Crackers (for the same price you get 3x the size at Costco), milk (at least $1-1.50 cheaper for a 4L jug of milk), and spinach (consistently $2.99 whereas sometimes at Superstore it can be $4.00 or more unless it’s on sale).
 However, if you look at the cost-per-unit basis for things that are on sale at Loblaws, Loblaws beats Costco by a long shot.
 I remember analyzing the toilet paper and paper towels at Costco and at Superstore and the verdict was that Superstore toilet paper was cheaper (when on sale).

 Loblaws (Superstore or No Frills in my part of town) doesn’t require a membership.
 I personally really like the design of the products available in their home section and their Joe Fresh line.
 Their produce can be hit or miss though.
 I remember buying a bag of organic carrots that seemed to produce sour milky water/ discharge well before the expiry date (haha sorry to give you a visual).
 Unfortunately, I was too lazy and too passive to go and return my milky bag of organic carrots.
 However, I hear that the quality of the produce depends on the Superstore and when you go (make sure to go on the day of grocery stock up).
 No Frills is usually great for produce.

 Well, they are both good for certain things.
 I wouldn’t go into Costco on a regular basis though (e.g. like on a weekly basis) just because I know that some people spend $700-800 a visit there to feed their family (yes, really) and when I go, I can’t get it under $100.
-That being said, Costco has some amazing quality stuff and it might be good to get your photography printed there, to get your electronics there, and to organic spinach there haha.
+That being said, Costco has some amazing quality stuff and it might be good to get your photography printed there, to get your electronics there, and buy your organic spinach there haha.

 I still have that tub of hummus from the previous post that I haven’t opened yet.
 It’s still sitting in a deep freeze somewhere haha.
 I should probably throw it away.